2024 Antalya local elections

-Mayoral elections were held in the Turkish province of Antalya as part of nationwide local elections on 31 March 2024.
+Local elections were held in the Turkish province of Antalya as part of nationwide local elections on 31 March 2024.
 20 mayors were elected, 19 for each of the districts of Antalya, and one for the Antalya Metropolitan Municipality.
+Municipal councils for the 19 district municipalities and the Antalya Metropolitan Municipality were also elected.

 The incumbent mayor of the metropolitan municipality, Muhittin Böcek, retained his position with a plurality.

 Candidates

 For the metropolitan municipality, 27 candidates have registered for the role.
 The most popular candidates in Antalya are the incumbent Mayor Muhittin Böcek and Hakan Tütüncü, the candidate of the largest party in Turkey.
 The other candidates include: